prosopo/captcha/README.md

 Prosopo Procaptcha is a drop-replacement for reCAPTCHA and hCaptcha that protects user privacy and collects zero data.

-Prosopo is a distributed human verification service that can be used to stop bots from interacting with your apps.

-Sign up to be a network [beta tester](https://prosopo.io/#signup) to get your sitekey today.
+Sign up [for a 3 month trial](https://prosopo.io/register) and get your sitekey today.
 You need a sitekey to use this library.

 # Configuration